AshwinUniyal/Simon-game/README.md

 # Simon-game
-This is a Simon game web app.
+This is a Simon game Web-app.
 Simon is an electronic game of memory skill invented by Ralph H. Baer and Howard J.